Housing Policy and Strategies

 Local Housing Strategy

-Each Council is required by law to produce a Local Housing Strategy (LHS).
-West Lothian Council's LHS is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
+Each Council is required by law to produce a Local Housing Strategy.
+West Lothian Council's Local Housing Strategy is a document which spans five years and outlines our plans for housing and housing related services across West Lothian.
 The document covers issues such as housing need and demand, homelessness and prevention, fuel poverty and energy efficiency.

 Scheme of Assistance

 The Council is required to have a statutory statement ("the scheme of assistance") to describe the type of support and advice available to private home owners for repairs and maintenance and information about disabled people's adaptations (children and adults).

 The scheme was updated on 25th June 2019 to reflect current council policy, including the current Local Housing Strategy, Capital Investment Programme and social policy Eligibility and Contributions Policies introduced by Council in 2018.
 A copy of the Scheme can be found